toshi2k2/EigenLoRA/README.md

 The Official PyTorch implementation of [**EigenLoRAx: Recycling Adapters to Find Principal Subspaces for Resource-Efficient Adaptation and Inference**](https://arxiv.org/abs/2502.04700)

+## Usage

+In order to find the EigenLoRAs Principal Components, start with a few pretrained LoRA adapters for the same base model.

 ## Citation
 If you find EigenLoRAx useful, please consider giving a star and citation:
 ```bibtex